zmyybc/DPGEN-DIMER/README.md

 data.to_deepmd_npy('deepmd')
 ```
 Besides the calculation folders, put run.py, arginfo.py, dimer.py, Templates of INCAR, param.json, machine.json, input.lammps  together also.
 Then you can run `python auto.py`.
 Then you may adjust some of the parameters for each specific example.

-`test.py`:A script which run mutiple dimer searchs and predict the potential energy of each saddle point for testing. the energy are in the `ener.txt`, and we would get each trajectory folder.
+`test_process.py`:This code could generate muliple search trajectory for the given initial configuration, and give the predicted energy.
+The energy are in the `ener.txt`, and we would get each trajectory folder.

+`test_saddle.py`: This code could generate muliple dimer search to get saddle points and corresponding barriers for the given initial configuration.
+The barriers are in the `barrier_sad.txt`.

 ## PS:
 In our code, you just need one POTCAR, not one POTCAR for each element.